A partnership between the Ramsar Convention, the Danone Group and the Evian brand

 Ramsar virtual community for wetlands

 With the advent of Web 2.0, it seemed pertinent to create a virtual and interactive community space to enable a wider public to exchange, discuss, and share questions related to wetlands, the environment, and the work of the Convention.
-Thanks to the official Convention page on Facebook, the Ramsar community has grown and diversified.
-Today it includes an ever larger audience who share photographs of wetlands throughout the world on the Ramsar Gallery online, swap experiences of tourism in wetland areas, and exchange virtual greetings cards.
+Thanks to the official Convention page on Facebook and account on Twitter, the Ramsar community has grown and diversified.